 Once the stuff of science fiction, genetic engineering is now offered on a fee-for-service basis at USC.
 On September 19, USC Stem Cell faculty and staff welcomed their supporters, the Chang and …

 Activation of Sox9 (green) in nuclei (blue) of proximal tubular epithelial cells (yellow) following acute nephron injury.
 Surviving SOX9+ cells proliferate (red) to repair the damaged nephron restoring renal function.
-(Image courtesy of Sanjeev Kumar, Jing Liu, Paul Pang, A. Michaela Krautzberger, Antoine Reginensi, Haruhiko Akiyama, Andreas Schedl, Benjamin D. Humphreys and Andrew P. McMahon)
+(Image courtesy of Sanjeev Kumar, Jing Liu, Paul Pang, A. Michaela Krautzberger, Antoine Reginensi, Haruhiko Akiyama, Andreas Schedl, Benjamin D. Humphreys and Andrew P. McMahon); featured image for Gene summons “surviving cells on deck” to repair the acutely injured kidney

 Gene summons “surviving cells on deck” to repair the acutely injured kidney